cliu-/ts-mst-todo/README.md

 - Add unit tests for App component.
 - Remove the Copyright.

+In contrast with Mobx-State-Tree, there is another project with Mobx [ts-mobx-todo](https://github.com/cliu-/ts-mobx-todo).

 **All credits belong to the origin project authors.**

 # Create React App TypeScript Todo Example 2021